-where $R_{h, P}$ and $R_{\mathrm{h, NP}}$ are the hydrodynamic radii of ferritin and the nanoparticles, respectively, and $D_{\mathrm{NP}}$ is the nanoparticle diffusion coefficient.
+where $R_{\mathrm{h, P}}$ and $R_{\mathrm{h, NP}}$ are the hydrodynamic radii of ferritin and the nanoparticles, respectively, and $D_{\mathrm{NP}}$ is the nanoparticle diffusion coefficient.
 Based on this definition, the $D_0$ corresponds to the diffusion coefficient that ferritin would have if it obeyed the SE relation in the same solvent environment.
 We assume that the nanoparticles, given the larger size and low concentration, follow the SE relation to a good approximation~\cite{berkowicz_exploring_2021}.
-Pronounced deviations from SE behavior emerge for ferritin below $T \approx 230$~K, where $D/D_0$ increases up to $\sim 2.7$ at $T = 210$~K. We note that the nanoparticle SE relation may itself show minor deviations at the lowest temperatures, but such effects would only reduce the apparent SE violation for ferritin and therefore cannot account for the large enhancement observed.
-Variations in hydrodynamic boundary conditions, from stick to slip, could alter the SE prefactor from 6 to 4~\cite{chirico_fractional_1999}, yet such a change is insufficient to explain the observed enhancement, indicating a genuine breakdown of the SE relation at the molecular scale.

-The measured deviations highlight that diffusion probed at momentum transfers corresponding to protein length scales does not simply reflect macroscopic transport governed by the bulk viscosity.
-Instead, the results point to the coupling of protein motion to spatially heterogeneous solvent dynamics, where regions of high and low mobility coexist in the supercooled state.
-Upon cooling, these dynamically heterogeneous domains are known to grow in both size and lifetime; for glycerol--water mixtures, slow domains can extend to $\sim$10~nm~\cite{murata_liquidliquid_2012}, approaching the hydrodynamic radius of ferritin ($R_{\rm h} = 7.3$~nm).
-These domains can be ascribed to glycerol-rich and glycerol-poor patches that develop upon cooling, corresponding to nanoregions with different local viscosity~\cite{bachler_glass_polymorphism_2016}.
-Because the diffusion coefficient scales inversely with the local friction, $D \propto 1/\gamma$, motion in the low-viscosity regions contributes disproportionately to the mean-square displacement; as a result, the effective diffusion can exceed the SE estimate based on the average viscosity, leading to the observed SE violation~\cite{tuteja_breakdown_2007}.